chrisnowlin/pocket_musec/docs/SETUP.md

-# PocketMusec Setup Guide - Milestone 3
+# PocketMusec Setup Guide - Web-Only Architecture

-Complete installation and configuration guide for PocketMusec with all Milestone 3 features.
+Complete installation and configuration guide for PocketMusec with web-only architecture and enhanced features.

 ## Quick Setup with Make